electricimp/Google-PubSub/README.md

     if (error) {
         server.error(error.details);
     } else {
-        // the topic has existed or created successfully }
+        // the topic exists or has been created
+        // you can now publish or receive messages
+    }
 });